 Disclaimer: Home remedies may provide mild symptom relief but are not substitutes for proven antifungal treatment.
 Always consult a healthcare provider.

 Patients with fungal infections should adopt a clean, dry, and breathable lifestyle to support healing and avoid recurrence.
-It's important to bathe daily using mild antifungal soap and carefully dry areas prone to moisture, such as between the toes and underarms.
+It's important to bathe daily with mild antifungal soap and carefully dry areas prone to moisture, such as between the toes and under the arms.
 Wearing loose-fitting, cotton clothing and changing socks and underwear daily helps reduce dampness.
 Personal items like towels, razors, and shoes should not be shared.
 Regular use of prescribed antifungal creams, managing stress, and ensuring proper ventilation and cleanliness at home are also vital.
 Maintaining these habits helps control fungal growth and prevents reinfection.

 You should see a doctor for a fungal infection under the following conditions: